 During spring training, Jackie Robinson and Nate Moreland work out with the White Sox in Pasadena, California.
 Manager Jimmie Dykes, who reluctantly granted their request for a walk-on tryout, dismisses the black players without making an offer for their services.

-Indian general manager Hank Greenberg turns down the Red Sox' million-dollar offer for pitcher Herb Score.
+Indian general manager Hank Greenberg turns down the Red Sox's million-dollar offer for pitcher Herb Score.
 The former slugger says the Tribe is building for the future and not into selling its premier players.

 After reacquiring Jesse Orosco from the Orioles in December, the Mets send the veteran left-hander to the Cardinals for utility player Joe McEwing.
 In 1978, the eventual four-decade hurler (1979-2003) was the player to be named later in the trade when New York dealt veteran southpaw Jerry Koosman to Minnesota.

-The possibility of collusion by major league owners against Barry Bonds, who has pleaded innocent to four counts of perjury and one count of obstruction of justice, will be examined by the Players Association.
+The possibility of collusion by the major league owners against Barry Bonds, who has pleaded innocent to four counts of perjury and one count of obstruction of justice, will be examined by the Players Association.
 The San Francisco slugger, who hit .276 last year with 28 home runs, has not been offered a contract by any major league team.

-The Cubs announce the team will retire its fifth number when 31 will be set aside on May 3 in honor off both Fergie Jenkins (1966-73, 1982-83) and Greg Maddux (1986-92, 2004-06).
-The hurlers will join Ron Santo (#10), Ernie Banks (#14), Ryne Sandberg (#23), and Billy Williams (#26) in being honored by the Chicago club.
+The Cubs announce the team will retire its fifth number when 31 will be set aside on May 3rd in honor of Fergie Jenkins (1966-73, 1982-83) and Greg Maddux (1986-92, 2004-06).
+The hurlers will join Ron Santo (#10), Ernie Banks (#14), Ryne Sandberg (#23), and Billy Williams (#26) as honorees chosen by the Chicago club.

 Free-swinging slugger Mark Reynolds (.260, 44, 102) and the Diamondbacks agree to a new three-year, $14.5 million contract.
-The deal covers the 26 year-old third baseman's first two arbitration years.
+The deal covers the 26-year-old third baseman's first two arbitration years.